eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 A second case of a valid party in the EUDI Wallet ecosystem that may try to do things that it is not allowed to do, is a Relying Party trying to request attributes from a Wallet Unit for which they have no lawful grounds.
 This risk is mitigated mainly by three measures:

 - First of all, the attestation formats and protocols specified in [ISO/IEC 18013-5] and [SD-JWT] + [OpenID4VP] allow selective disclosure of attributes.
 This means that a Relying Party can specify which of the attributes in an attestation it wishes to receive, and which ones not.
 This feature is sometimes called collection limitation.
-Next, selective disclosure also allows the User to approve or deny the presentation of each requested attribute separately.
+Next, selective disclosure also allows the User to approve or deny the presentation of the requested attributes.
 More information on selective disclosure and User approval can be found in [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes).
 - Secondly, the Regulation requires each Relying Party to register the attributes it intends to request from Users.
-Commission Implementing Regulation 2024/2982 [2024/2982] requires that these registered attributes are included in a so-called Relying Party registration certificate, and that a Wallet Unit must be able to display information from this registration certificate to the User.
+[CIR 2024/2982] requires that these registered attributes are included in a so-called Relying Party registration certificate, and that a Wallet Unit must be able to display information from this registration certificate to the User.
 This allows the User to make a considered decision to approve or deny the presentation of the requested attributes.
 For more information, see [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).
 - Lastly, the Regulation requires that an Attestation Provider is able to embed a disclosure policy into their attestations.
 This policy may contain rules determining whether the Attestation Provider approves of the release of one or more of the requested attributes to the authenticated Relying Party.
 The Wallet Unit evaluates the policy (if present in the attestation) in combination with authenticated data provided by the Relying Party, and informs the User about the outcome of the evaluation.
 Again, this allows the User to make a considered decision to approve or deny the presentation of the requested attributes.
 More information can be found in [Section 6.6.3.4](#6634-wallet-unit-evaluates-disclosure-policy-embedded-in-attestation-if-present).

 ##### 6.1.2.5 Risks related to User tracking

 The privacy of Users is a major concern in the design and implementation of the EUDI Wallet ecosystem.
 Attributes are presented in the form of electronic attestations of attributes complying with the format specified in either [ISO/IEC 18013-5] or [SD-JWT VC].
 A property of such attestation is that they contain a number of elements with a unique and fixed value, such as salts, hashes, public keys, and signature values.
 By storing and comparing these values across many transactions, malicious Relying Parties would be able to find matching values.
 They would then conclude that the same User was involved in these transactions.
 This could be done within one Relying Party, but also between multiple colluding Relying Parties.
 This form of tracking is called Relying Party linkability.

-Another form of tracking is called Attestation Provider linkability, where Relying Parties could share the unique values they received with a colluding and malicious Attestation Provider.
+Another form of tracking is called Attestation Provider linkability.
+Here, Relying Parties share the unique values they received with a colluding and malicious Attestation Provider.
 This would allow that Attestation Provider to track the User's behaviour across all colluding Relying Parties.

 Regarding the mitigation of these risks:

-- An (honest) Attestation Provider can partly or fully prevent Relying Party linkability of the attestations it issues, at the cost of issuing multiple attestations to the same User.
+- An (honest) PID Provider or Attestation Provider can partly or fully prevent Relying Party linkability of the PIDs or attestations it issues, at the cost of issuing multiple PIDs and attestations to the same User.
 This is a topic that will be further discussed for ARF 2.0.
 In addition, organisational and repressive measures can be used to discourage Relying Parties from colluding and tracking Users.
 In particular, Relying Parties found offending will have their access certificate revoked, after which they will not be able to interact with Wallet Units anymore.
 - Attestation Provider linkability cannot be prevented for attestations in [ISO/IEC 18013-5] or [SD-JWT VC]-compliant format.
-The only technical way to mitigate this risk is by using Zero-Knowledge Proofs (ZKPs), instead of the salted-attribute hashes use by these formats.However, at the moment, using ZKPs is not feasible within the EUDI Wallet ecosystem, due to a lack of support for them in currently available secure hardware.
+The only technical way to mitigate this risk is by using Zero-Knowledge Proofs (ZKPs), instead of the salted-attribute hashes used by these formats.However, at the moment, using ZKPs is not feasible within the EUDI Wallet ecosystem, due to a lack of support for them in currently available secure hardware (WSCDs).
 This topic will be further explored for ARF 2.0.
 Like for Relying Party linkability, organisational and repressive measures can be used to discourage Attestation Providers from colluding and tracking Users.
 In addition, many Attestation Providers are subject to regular audits, which means that collusion and tracking can more easily be detected than for Relying Parties.

 Additional risks of User tracking may arise from the communication protocols used between Wallet Units and Relying Party Instances, such as HTTP, TLS, NFC, or BLE.
 If not properly used, these protocols could use fixed identifiers and other values, which would allow Relying Parties to track Users.
 Typically, these communication protocols are handled by the OS of the User device.
 These risks are therefore out of scope of this ARF and will be dealt with in the Wallet Solution certification process.